 Speeding in a school zone in Nevada carries double fines.
-So while a typical speeding ticket in Las Vegas may cost $205 to settle, a ticket for speeding in a school zone would carry a $410 fine.
+While a typical speeding ticket in Las Vegas may cost $205 to settle, a ticket for violating NRS 484B.363 would carry a $410 fine.

 In this article our Las Vegas traffic ticket attorneys answer frequently-asked-questions about speeding in a school zone in Clark County and throughout Nevada.
 We discuss several issues including defense strategies, punishments, demerit points, record seals, and more.
 Click on a topic below to jump directly to that section:

-- 1. What are the laws for speeding in a school zone in Las Vegas, NV?
+- 1. What are the laws for speeding in school zones in Las Vegas, NV?

-- 2. How do I fight charges of speeding in a school zone in Las Vegas, NV?
+- 2. How do I fight charges of speeding in school zones in Las Vegas, NV?

-- 3. What are the penalties for speeding in a school zone in Las Vegas, NV?
+- 3. What are the penalties for speeding in school zones in Las Vegas, NV?

-- 4. Can I get a charge for speeding in a school zone reduced to a non-moving violation in Las Vegas, NV?
+- 4. Can I get my charge reduced to a non-moving violation in Las Vegas, NV?

-If you have been injured by a car that sped in a Nevada school zone, call our Las Vegas personal injury attorneys to learn more.
+If you have been injured by a speeding car, call our Las Vegas personal injury attorneys to learn more.
 You may be eligible for compensatory damages.

-Speeding in a school zone is not a distinct misdemeanor crime from speeding.
+Speeding in school zones is not a distinct misdemeanor crime from speeding.
 Instead, it is an added penalty for the underlying speeding charge.
-But note that speeding in a school zone that results in a collision with a pedestrian or bicyclist is automatically charged as reckless driving.
+But note that hitting a pedestrian or bicyclist while speeding is automatically charged as reckless driving.

 Nevada law prohibits people from driving faster than 15 miles per hour in a school zone, which are sections of streets which are adjacent to school property.
 Nevada law also prohibits people from driving faster than 25 miles per hour in a school crossing zone, which are sections of streets not adjacent to school property that pupils cross while following a designated walking route to school.

-Note that drivers are also not allowed to make a U-turn or to overtake and pass another vehicle in an school zone or school crossing zone.1
+Note that drivers are also not allowed to make a U-turn or to overtake and pass another vehicle in a school zone or school crossing zone.1

 Also see our article on stopping for a school crossing guard in Nevada.

-Charges for speeding in a school zone should be dismissed if:
+Charges for violating NRS 484B.363 should be dismissed if:

 - School was not in session that day;